cloudkraftwerk/cloudkraftwerk.github.io/careers.md

 # Our Values

 * **Security and availability over everything**.
 We are controlling power plants, not coffee machines.
-* **Quality build-in**.
+* **Quality built-in**.
 We believe that clean code and tests are always step one and never step two, because in reality there is never the time to tidy up and decrease technical debt.
 * **Teamwork over heroism.** We believe that high-quality software is build by professionally organized teams and not by one man bands.
 * **Lightweight technologies over big fat frameworks.** We don't only want to reduce the CO2 footprint, but also the memory footprint.